 Store this hamamelis toner (as a reminder, hamamelis being the latin word for witch-hazel) in your fridge and use it after washing your face to stimulate and refresh your skin.
 Then apply your daily moisturiser.
 Enjoy 🙂

-Don’t want to make your own witch hazel for skin ?
+Don’t want to make your own witch hazel for face and skin ?
 Check the following paragraph.

 Where and What witch hazel brands to buy?